Helping Native American Families Since 1927

-St. Joseph's is a Native American school dedicated to improving the quality of life for Lakota (Sioux) children and families.
+St. Joseph's Indian School is a Native American school dedicated to improving the quality of life for Lakota (Sioux) children and families.
 As an apostolate of the Congregation of the Priests of the Sacred Heart, St. Joseph’s mission is to educate Native American children and their families for life — mind, body, heart and spirit.
-This mission drives our organization to educate and provide housing for over 200 Lakota (Sioux) children each year.
+This mission drives our organization to educate and provide housing for approximately 200 Lakota (Sioux) children each year.

-- A safe, stable home away from reservation hardships
+- A safe, stable home away from reservation hardships.

-- Individual counseling and guidance
+- Individual counseling and guidance.

-- Carefully planned curriculum based on Lakota (Sioux) culture and individual student needs
+- Carefully planned curriculum based on Lakota (Sioux) culture and individual student needs.

 If you have any questions about our organization, please check out our FAQ page.